synapticloop/panl/README.md

     - Added in BOOLEAN checkbox functionality
     - Ability to select specific search fields added.
     - Added `panl.unless.<lpse_code>` fields
+    - 'Fixed' the keyword search for multiple word so that they use the defined `q.op` parameter for both default and Specific Solr Search Fields.

 - **Bug fixes**